By Jason Tillotson, Copywriter

 What’s the difference between hemp and marijuana?
 By legal definition in the U.S., it really boils down to THC content.
 The distinction is whether the cannabis crop has more or less than 0.3% delta-9 THC by dry weight.
 In most of Europe, the limit is even lower at 0.2%.
 But where did these legal limits even come from?

 We’ve heard the allowable 0.3% THC figure, but what exactly does this mean?

 “Total THC” in the cannabis plant refers to the amount of both THCA (raw THC in the acid form “A”, which converts into THC (∆9 when heated) and THC present.
-So when we’re talking about total THC content, we’re including both THCA and THC when calculating the percentage in the crop.
+So when we’re talking about total THC content, we’re including both THCA and THC when calculating the percentage.

 To further clarify the definition, “by dry weight,” simply means that the percentage of THC present is calculated in relation to the total plant weight when harvested and dried.

 So what does THC do to the CBD then?